pokevii/pokeprojects/README.md

 various programs created by joshua grizzell, all in one neat lil space just for you :)

 ## I Wanna Be The Ø
-I Wanna Be The Ø is a fangame based on the cult classic tough-as-nails freeware game, "I Wanna Be The Guy."
+I Wanna Be The Ø is a fangame based on the cult classic tough-as-nails freeware game <i>I Wanna Be The Guy.</i>
 ###### Features
 - Nothing, because I haven't uploaded it to github and it's not finished!